 Gather patient data

 A medical facility’s desktop or mobile app can contain a simple bot to help collect personal data and/or symptoms from patients.
-By automating the transfer of the data into EMRs (electronic medical records), a hospital will save resources otherwise spent on manual entry.
+By automating the transfer of data into EMRs (electronic medical records), a hospital will save resources otherwise spent on manual entry.
 An important thing to remember here is to follow HIPAA compliance protocols for protected health information (PHI).

 Manage insurance inquiries and claims